 Microcontrollers — the brain of a device

-The little computer-on-a-chip that runs the firmware inside a glucose meter, a wearable or an infusion pump: CPU, memory and the pins that touch the real world.
+The little computer-on-a-chip that runs the firmware inside a glucose meter, a wearable or an infusion pump: CPU, memory and the pins that touch the real world, all in one part.

 In one line

-A microcontroller (MCU) is a whole tiny computer on one chip — processor, memory and I/O pins — built to run one program (its firmware) reliably, for years, on very little power.
+A microcontroller (MCU) is a whole tiny computer on one chip — processor, memory and input/output pins — built to run one program (its firmware) reliably, for years, on very little power.

 How it works

-An MCU bundles everything on-chip and is built to be deterministic and low-power.
+Unlike the processor in a laptop, an MCU bundles everything on-chip and is built to be deterministic and low-power.
+The pieces that matter:

-• CPU + memory — runs firmware from on-chip flash.
+- CPU + memory — runs the firmware from on-chip flash; a little RAM for working data.

-• GPIO pins — read a button or drive a transistor switching a motor.
+- GPIO pins — general-purpose lines it can read (a button, an alarm contact) or drive (an LED, a transistor switching a motor).

-• ADC — turns a sensor voltage into a number.
+- ADC — turns an analog sensor voltage into a number.

 Where it shows up in digital health

-• The glucose meter, pulse oximeter, smart inhaler, wearable — each is an MCU reading a sensor, computing, and sending it over BLE to a phone.
+- The glucose meter, pulse oximeter, BP cuff, smart inhaler, wearable — each is an MCU reading a sensor, computing a value, showing it, and (often) sending it over Bluetooth Low Energy (BLE) to a phone.

-• It's the bottom of the data chain that becomes FHIR Observations.
+- It is the bottom of the data chain that eventually becomes FHIR Observations in the cloud.

 Watch for

-MCU firmware is a medical device when it makes clinical decisions — it carries the full weight of design controls and traceability, not just "code."
+MCU firmware is a medical device when it makes clinical decisions — so it carries the full weight of design controls, verification and traceability, not just "code."